 This course covers the multiple facets of media business law.
 Topics include an overview of the legal system, contracts, personal property, intellectual property, copyright, and additional legal and ethical business issues as it affects media and design professionals.
-Prerequisite: None

-RS400 Professional Development (3 credits) This course is designed to prepare students for the process
+RS400 Professional Development (3 credits)

 This course is designed to prepare students for the process of gaining employment.
 They will do this by assessing their personal background and identifying and pursuing career opportunities through the job search process.
 They will learn how to market themselves, using such tools as effective cover letters, resumes, and other branded marketing materials.
-By participating in interview activities, they will practice their listening and communication skills, as well as their ability to read the room by understanding non-verbal communication.
-They will also develop their skills in problem solving, conflict resolution, decision-making, self-management, creative thinking and dealing with interpersonal situations found in a work environment.
+By participating in interview activities, they will practice their listening and communication skills, as well as their ability to read the room by understanding nonverbal communication.
+They will also develop their skills in problem solving, conflict resolution, decisionmaking, self-management, creative thinking and dealing with interpersonal situations found in a work environment.